 Blog SEO is not that strong with Wix

-This is also one of the most requested features and something that is an integral part of doing blog SEO in 2018.
+This is also one of the most requested features and something that is an integral part of doing blog SEO.

 The SEO options available to you on Wix are not as extensive as those for WordPress SEO but the basics are covered and you won’t have too many issues getting Google to index and rank your content.